-Since 1971, Playwrights Horizons has distinguished itself by its steadfast and unyielding dedication to the American writer; a history of acclaimed productions that have earned five Pulitzer Prizes; the recognition of the national theater community as a leader in the field; a commitment to new work and new voices, which has resulted in the launching of hundreds of playwriting careers; and the production of more than 300 plays and musicals, with hundreds more commissioned and developed at the theater.
+Since 1971, Playwrights Horizons has distinguished itself by its steadfast and unyielding dedication to the American writer; a history of acclaimed productions that have earned six Pulitzer Prizes; the recognition of the national theater community as a leader in the field; a commitment to new work and new voices, which has resulted in the launching of hundreds of playwriting careers; and the production of more than 300 plays and musicals, with hundreds more commissioned and developed at the theater.

 Playwrights Horizons operates with an annual operating budget of approximately $10 million under the leadership of Artistic Director Tim Sanford and Managing Director Leslie Marcus.

 Each year, Playwrights Horizons presents six plays and/or musicals, four in the 198-seat Mainstage Theater and two in the 128-seat Peter Jay Sharp Theater.
 Each show runs for six and one-half weeks, and every show is a world, American or New York premiere production of a new work by an American writer.
 Playwrights Horizons is committed to presenting each show with the best possible production values, which serves the vision of the writer and gives the audience a truly enriching artistic experience.

 New WORKS LAB: NEW Play and Musical Theater Development